TomKnowles1994/MultiPredNet/README.md

 Within MATLAB:

 3) Run `matlab_multiprednet_figures_showcase.m`.
-Figures will be generated showing the Representational Simularity Matrices.
+Figures will be generated showing the Representational Similarity Matrices.
 An example of the final output is shown below:

 <img src="https://github.com/TomKnowles1994/MultiPredNet/blob/main/examples/readme_RSM_example.png" width="600">

+A successful run will have a score of 0.4-0.6, but anything above 0.1 is considered significant.